 Trained as a landscape architect, my acts of design have always been about “surfaces.”
 In the past, earth, plants, brick, and stone were my materials; now cloth, fiber and colorants.
 A bridge between past sensibilities and present expression continues to be forged as I move from working with wool and felt process to exploring plant-based color and bast fibers.
 CONTINUE READING…

-My teaching resumes this Fall with the next class in my natural dye series.
+My live teaching resumed in the Fall of 2021 with the next class in my natural dye series.
+Find out more…

 From my journal….